yingmao/CISC4615-Lab3-BaseCode/README.md

 1. Base assumption: Each router knows its own address and the cost to reach each of its directly connected neighbors.
 2. Bellman-Ford algorithm: Distributed route computation using only neighbor’s information
-3. Mitigating loops: Split horizon and posion reverse (omitted in this project)
+3. Mitigating loops: Split horizon and posion reverse (omitted in this Lab)

 The following figure shows the operation at each node in the network.